Happy 5th birthday to my spitfire little soul mate.

 A teachable moment, sure, but I’ve started to recognize that my job is less about shaping this girl into something grand.
 She’s already there.
 All our kiddos are.
 We just need to not get in their way.

 I don’t get overly sentimental when the girls outgrow clothes and toys.
 There’s a sweet nostalgia in holding up teeny jammies and shoes as you sort them to make room for bigger sizes, but that feeling has never made me sad.
 I always find it more remarkable; incredulous that they were EVER that size, like it’s some sort of optical illusion.

 I’ve found hand-me-downs to be one of the greatest gifts throughout parenthood, and I get overly excited to donate the things we no longer use, like I’m initiating another baby into a bizarre, circle-of-life-type ritual.

 But tonight, as I packed up the Graco infant car seat and base to pass along, I felt my guts being ripped out.
 I carried that awkward, back-cramp-inducing contraption across the house on its final flight for our family and felt a crushing wave of emotion.

 It’s not because I want another baby, or hadn’t realized we’re fully past the days of wee, squirmy creatures.
 I think what I felt was recognition of the journey — both literal and figurative — we’ve been on since we purchased that carseat.

 It was the first “big” thing we bought while we were pregnant with Lila.
-It was a stressful trip to Buy Buy Baby where I had no idea what we needed, or how to put a baby in it, but insisted it *had* to be a gender-neutral color.
+It was a stressful trip to Buy Buy Baby where I had no idea what we needed, or how to put a baby in it, but was adamant it was a gender-neutral color.

 We carted it home in a monstrous box where it sat until a few weeks before my due date when I insisted we have it installed and ready to go.
 Because, you know, “they won’t let you leave the hospital without one.”
 A final attempt at control before all control was lost.